-Glenrinnes Farms Ltd provided capital to AU2, AU3 and AU9 for the 2016 to 2017 years of account on an excess basis through Funds at Lloyd's Provider's Agreements.
+Glenrinnes Farms Ltd provided capital to AU2, AU3 and AU9 for the 2017 year of account on an excess basis through Funds at Lloyd's Provider's Agreements.

-Each corporate member in turn provides capital to Syndicate 2121 for each of the 2016 and 2017 years of account.
+Each corporate member in turn provides capital to Syndicate 2121 for the 2017 year of account.
 Mr Locke derives no personal benefit from these arrangements other than a fee to which he is contractually entitled through his Glenrinnes Farms Ltd participation.

-For the 2016 year of account all capital providers who underwrite on Syndicate 2121 are charged managing agency fees and profit commission on a standard basis, apart from one where the charges are less advantageous to that entity, as disclosed in the Register of Underwriting Agency Charges.
+For the 2017 year of account all capital providers who underwrite on Syndicate 2121 are charged managing agency fees and profit commission on a standard basis, apart from one where the charges are less advantageous to that entity, as disclosed in the Register of Underwriting Agency Charges.